Accelerate your child’s learning at Gilmour Academy, where rigorous academics meet a world-class learning environment.

 • Greenhouse

-A new greenhouse and multipurpose building lies nestled near the Lower School, the home base for a variety of garden activities.
+The greenhouse lies nestled near the Lower School, the home base for a variety of garden activities.
 Potting soil and seeds provide starters for the Giving Garden and greens for the chickens.
-Lower School students help plant the raised beds, which grow vegetables to be distributed to surrounding communities in need of fresh produce.
-The multipurpose building houses all things needed for beekeeping, such as protective gear and hive box necessities.
+Students help plant the raised beds, which grow vegetables to be distributed to surrounding communities in need of fresh produce.
+The building also houses all things needed for beekeeping, such as protective gear and hive box necessities.
 It is also a field station full of science equipment for nature exploration, including microscopes, magnifiers, field guides and water and soil testing kits and tools.

-Another Cedar Hill Farm Project, students at the Lower School will tend to “Gilmour’s Girls” (a coop of heritage breed hens), with the hope of gathering their colorful eggs (blue, brown and green) and perhaps learning a bit about animal husbandry and the value of retaining genetic diversity in domesticated animals.
+Another Cedar Hill Farm Project, students at the Lower School will tend to the Gilmour Girls—a coop of heritage breed hens—with the hope of gathering their colorful eggs (blue, brown and green) and perhaps learning a bit about animal husbandry and the value of retaining genetic diversity in domesticated animals.

 • Apiary Project (The Bee Project)